The best deals of the holiday shopping season are here with these Thanksgiving 2022 bargains

 Swimways Spring Float: 21% off

 Get in the summer spirit with this inflatable pool lounger.
 This well-made float allows you to bask in the sun while also staying slightly submerged.
-It inflates and deflates quickly and an included carrying case adds convenience.
+It inflates and deflates quickly and includes a carrying case.

 Sold by Amazon